keizo042/go-wolfram-alpha/README.md

 will be

-user can switch plaintext/image/mathematica input and other strucuter that wolfram Research provides.
+user can switch plaintext/image/mathematica input and other strucuture that wolfram Research provides.

 LICENSE
 ====